Okabe-Rintarou-0/Minik8s/README.md

 interacting with docker through docker client.
 It exposes apis for creating/deleting a pod, creating/deleting a container, pulling images, etc.

-`Status manager` is responsible for fetching the status of pods through apis provided by `runtime manager`, and storing them in a cache.
+`Status manager` is responsible for fetching the statuses of pods through apis provided by `runtime manager`, and storing them in a cache.
 It will periodically do full synchronization with `api-server` to keep the cache consistent with the whole system.